AndyONeill/CDR/ReadMe.md

 We can iterate from there.

+I've done one example endpoint but I don't want to just guess what other requirements there might be.
+I will guess wrong.

 ## ORM

 I chose dapper because it's lightweight, simple and closer to the metal than say entity framework.